Wild inference for wild SVARs with application to volatility-based IV: Analytical and bootstrap inference on IRFs

 with $\eta_t$ being i.i.d.
 Gaussian sequence with zero mean and unit variance.
-The impulse response sequence $C_h$ has explicit form $C_h=\phi_1^h$.
-It is well known that the OLS estimator of $\phi_1$ has a non-Gaussian Dickey-Fuller (DF) distribution when $\phi_1=1$ \citep{dickey1979distribution}.
-The common bootstrap procedures, such as residual bootstrap, are not valid for inference on $\phi_1$ and therefore functions of it when $\phi_1=1$.
-However, as proposed in \cite{inoue2002bootstrapping}, one can add a time trend or ``lag-augment'' the model \eqref{eq:ar1},
+The impulse response sequence $C_h$ has explicit form $C_h=A_1^h$.
+It is well known that the OLS estimator of $ A_1$ has a non-Gaussian Dickey-Fuller (DF) distribution when $ A_1=1$ \citep{dickey1979distribution}.
+The common bootstrap procedures, such as residual bootstrap, are not valid for inference on $A_1$ and therefore functions of it when $A_1=1$.
+However, as proposed in \cite{inoue2002bootstrapping}, one can add a time trend or add a redundant lag to the model \eqref{eq:ar1},

-where the restriction $\phi_2=0$ is not imposed.
-The addition of such irrelevant regressor results in OLS estimates that have an asymptotic Gaussian marginal distribution of individual components but are not jointly Gaussian. \cite{sims1990inference} showed that there exist ``forbidden'' linear combinations of OLS estimates, corresponding to the so-called generalized cointegrating vectors.
+where the restriction $A_2=0$ is not imposed.
+The addition of such an irrelevant regressor results in OLS estimates that have an asymptotic Gaussian marginal distribution of individual components but are not jointly Gaussian. \cite{sims1990inference} showed that there exist ``forbidden'' linear combinations of OLS estimates, corresponding to the so-called generalized cointegrating vectors.
 Indeed, one can rewrite the model in ADF form

-Then, the OLS estimator of the corresponding population parameter $\gamma= (\phi_1+\phi_2)$ will be super-consistent and will have a Dickey-Fuller (DF) asymptotic distribution, while $ \hat\phi_2$ will be asymptotically Gaussian.
-By the linearity property of the OLS estimators, $\hat \phi_1=\hat \gamma -\hat \phi_2$.
-Due to the super-consistency of $\hat \gamma$ for 1, the asymptotic distribution of $\hat \phi_1$ is dominated by the asymptotic Gaussian distribution of $\hat\phi_2$.
-As a result, both $\hat \phi_1$ and $\hat\phi_2$ have marginal distributions for which the residual bootstrap is valid.
-Similarly, IRF estimators based on the lag-augmented model \eqref{eq:ar2}
+Then, the OLS estimator of the corresponding population parameter $f(A) \bydef A_1+ A_2$ will be super-consistent and will have a Dickey-Fuller (DF) asymptotic distribution, while $ \hat A_2$ will be asymptotically Gaussian.
+By the linearity property of the OLS estimators, $\hat A_1=f(\hat A) -\hat A_2$.
+Due to the super-consistency of $f(\hat A)$ for 1, the asymptotic distribution of $\hat A_1$ is dominated by the asymptotic Gaussian distribution of $\hat A_2$.
+As a result, both $\hat A_1$ and $\hat A_2$ have marginal distributions for which the residual bootstrap is valid.
+Similarly, IRF estimators based on the augmented model \eqref{eq:ar2}

-have marginal asymptotic Gaussian distributions with the standard rate of consistency (since the asymptotic distribution of $\hat C_2$ is dominated by the asymptotically Gaussian component $ \hat\phi_1-1 $).
+have marginal asymptotic Gaussian distributions with the standard rate of consistency (since the asymptotic distribution of $\widehat C_2$ is dominated by the asymptotically Gaussian component $ \hat A_1-1 $).
 However, the IRF vector is not jointly Gaussian, since the following difference has a non-Gaussian distribution